 Let’s be honest.
 You probably think you’re doing fine in your prayer life.
 And perhaps you are.
 But is your prayer life actually deepening and growing?
 St. Bernard famously said, “He who does not advance, falls back.”
 What if there’s more to prayer than what you experience now?
 God wants all of us to pray like saints.
 What’s holding you back from reaching the heights of prayer that God is calling you to?

 Don’t Just Pray More, Pray Better.
-Start Now.

 Prayer is essential to our spiritual life, yet it is one of the hardest things for us to do.
 If you’ve ever tried to maintain a consistent and meaningful prayer life, you know how difficult it can be.

 School of Prayer is a 30-day devotional series to help you advance your prayer life farther than you ever realized you could.
 In this series you will study prayer in the universal Catholic Church as taught by scripture, papal encyclicals, catechisms, the saints and spiritual masters from the East and West, and more.

-How Does it Work?
+How Does It Work?

 For each of the 30 days of this series you will receive an email linking you to new daily content posted right here at GoodCatholic.com.
 You’ll also have access to all 30 sessions immediately, if you’d like to go at your own pace.
 You can repeat the series as often as you wish for one full year.
-Don’t wait!
-Subscribe today.

 Father Joseph Matlak

-Father Joseph Matlak serves as Administrator of St. Basil the Great Eastern Catholic Parish in Charlotte, North Carolina, and as Chaplain of Holy Trinity Catholic Middle School of the Roman Catholic Diocese of Charlotte.
+Fr.
+Joseph Matlak serves as Administrator of St. Basil the Great Eastern Catholic Parish in Charlotte, North Carolina, and as Chaplain of Holy Trinity Catholic Middle School of the Roman Catholic Diocese of Charlotte.
 He was born in Dunstable, England.
 His undergraduate studies in Ancient History at King’s College London led him to focus on the history and theology of Byzantium.
 He completed priestly formation for the Eparchy of St. Josaphat at the Catholic University of America in Washington D.C., and was ordained to the Holy Priesthood in 2015 at St. Josaphat Cathedral in Parma, Ohio.
 Fr.
 Matlak has a unique priesthood in that he has faculties to celebrate Holy Mass according to the Roman Rite, as well as the Divine Liturgy in the Byzantine Rite.
 This has imbued him with a deep appreciation for the catholicity of the Church.
 Among other things, he enjoys traveling, film, theater, music, and history.

 Gretchen Filz, O.P.